-Regional ecosystems mapped as within the AOI Technical Descriptions Biocondition Benchmarks 2.3.10e Not currently available Not currently available 2.3.24c Not currently available Not currently available 2.3.36a Not currently available Not currently available 2.5.17a Not currently available Not currently available 2.5.18b Not currently available Not currently available 2.5.26 Not currently available Not currently available 2.5.3 Not currently available Not currently available 2.5.6a Not currently available Not currently available 2.5.9 Not currently available Not currently available 2.7.1x3a Not currently available Not currently available
+Regional ecosystems mapped as within the AOI Technical Descriptions Biocondition Benchmarks 2.5.14c Not currently available Not currently available 2.5.17a Not currently available Not currently available 2.5.5a Not currently available Not currently available

-Maps

-Map 1 - Location

-Map 2 - Remnant 2015 regional ecosystems

-Map 3 - Pre-clearing regional ecosystems

-Map 4 - Remnant 2015 regional ecosystems by BVG (5M)

-Broad Vegetation Groups (BVG) of Queensland are applied by look up table to the regional ecosystem vegetation BVG5M and the component regional ecosystems labelled.
-Where more than one regional ecosystems labelled.
-Where more than one regional ecosystems labelled.
 Regional ecosystem mapping over the majority of Queensland is produced at a scale of 1:100,000.
 At this scale, the minimum remnant polygon area is 5 hectares or minimum remnant width of 75 metres.
-Regional ecosystem linework reproduced at a scale of and 1:100,000, except in designated areas, should be used as a guide only.
+Regional ecosystem linework reproduced at a scale greater than 1:100,000, except in designated areas, should be used as a guide only.
 The precision of polygon boundaries or positional accuracy of linework is 100 metres.

 Regional ecosystems are defined as vegetation communities in a bioregion that are consistently associated with a particular combination of geology, landform and soil.
+The polygons are labelled by regional ecosystem (RE); where more than one RE occurs, the percentage of each is labelled.
 The label consists of 3 components: bioregion, land zone, and vegetation community - the dominant canopy species. e.g.: RE 12.3.3.
 Descriptions of REs are found online.
 Use the search term "Regional Ecosystem Framework".

-Regional ecosystem mapping at 1:100,000 map scale is derived from the following sources: 1:80,000 B&W 1960's aerial photography, Landsat TM Imagery, geology, soils, land systems data, field survey and historical records.
+Regional ecosystem mapping at 1:100,000 map scale is derived from the following sources: 1:80,000 B&W 1960's aerial photography, Landsat TM imagery, geology, soils, land systems data, field survey and historical records.

 Remnant woody vegetation is defined as vegetation that has not been cleared or vegetation that has been cleared but where the dominant canopy has >70% of the height and >50% of the cover relative to the undisturbed height and cover of that stratum and is dominated by species characteristic of the vegetation's undisturbed canopy.
-Non-remnant vegetation includes regrowth and disturbed native vegetation.